Events from Jul 63 to Dec 63

+Events from Jul 63 to Dec 63

 As well as these handy construction quirks, this is the prop for which Bill Roberts cannibalised an old camera to provide an iris which could open and close.
 Not only that, but this Dalek had an electromagnet fitted into the plunger making it even more distinctive, and it is also fitted with a cutting torch for one sequence.
 In addition, this prop has its fair share of damage and marks, including a crescent shaped scar at the front of the skirt, and a black smear on the left rear corner panel.

 Most dramatically, Dalek Three is the victim of some rough treatment in episode seven during the final battle.
-The top collar receives some impromptu remolding when Barbara smashes it with a large rock, causing a huge buckle, and moments later Ian flings one of the magnetic restraints, taking a sizable chunk out of the top neck ring, and forcing the lower rings apart so that they are no longer parallel to each other.
+The top collar receives some impromptu remoulding when Barbara smashes it with a large rock, causing a huge buckle, and moments later Ian flings one of the magnetic restraints, taking a sizeable chunk out of the top neck ring, and forcing the lower rings apart so that they are no longer parallel to each other.

 Dalek Four is less identifiable.
 It has sloping neck-rods like Dalek Three and it has a bolt in the rear skirt panel like Dalek One however this one is painted over and appears paler.
 One noticeable feature is that the gun and arm’s ball-joints protrude more than usual.
 There is a slight lift at the front of the lower collar and the screw beneath the arm-box is further from the centre than its corresponding gun-box screw.
 It also has flat topped neck rods.
 Aside from these minor clues, it is often easier to identify Dalek Four using a process of elimination.

 The Daleks on Set